 Western Lake Mohegan

-Northern Lake Mohegan sounds about 48% louder than Central Lake Mohegan to the human ear, a 5.7 dBA gap.
+To the human ear, noise in northwestern Lake Mohegan sounds about 33% louder than in western Lake Mohegan, a 4.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Lexington Ave do you need to be?